 What Are Refresh Rates?

-Before we get into it, let’s quickly go over the fundamentals again – what is a refresh rate and what does it represent?
+Before we get into it, let’s quickly go over the fundamentals, for those who are unaware.
+What is a refresh rate, and what does it represent?

 Essentially, a monitor’s refresh rate (measured in Hertz) determines how many frames it can display each second.
-That is, the refresh rate is actually the maximum FPS that the monitor can display in real time.
+That is, the refresh rate directly corresponds to the maximum frames-per-second that the monitor can display in real-time.

-Granted, the monitor doesn’t actually prevent your graphics card from rendering as many frames as it can – it merely cannot display all the extra frames that come on top of the maximum imposed by its refresh rate.
+Granted, the monitor doesn’t prevent your graphics card from rendering as many frames as it can, it simply cannot display all the extra frames that come on top of the maximum that is imposed by its refresh rate.

-Seeing as a refresh rate mainly determines the maximum FPS that can be displayed by a monitor, the question of the advantages of high refresh rates coincides with the question of the advantages of high framerates.
+Considering that the refresh rate mainly determines the maximum FPS that can be displayed by a monitor, the advantages of high refresh rates are essentially the same advantages associated with high framerates.

-With that said, the following are the two primary advantages of high refresh rates:
+With that said, the following are the two primary upsides of high refresh rates:

 - Increased responsiveness and a more fluid gaming experience, complete with reduced motion blur